lithnet/access-manager-docs/help-and-support/advanced-help-topics/recovering-from-a-lost-encryption-certificate.md

 In order to restore local admin password access to your environment, you need to publish a new key, and force the agents to generate a new password and encrypt it with that key.

-## Recovery steps for Lithnet LAPS for the Access Manager Directory
+## Recovery steps for passwords stored in Access Manager
 ### Step 1: Generate a new certificate
 From the Access Manager Service configuration tool, visit the `Access Manager Agent/Password settings` click `Generate new...` to create a new certificate.